 Retail suppliers of electricty must complete this schedule by entering information about all power procurements and generation that served the identified electricity portfolio covered in this filing in the prior year.
 The schedule is divided into sections: directly delivered renewables, firmed-and-shaped imports, specified non-renewables, and procurements from ACSs.
 Insert additional rows as needed to report all procurements or generation serving the subject product.
 Provide the annual retail sales for the subject product in the appropriate space.
 At the bottom of Schedule 1, provide the retail suppliers' other electricity end-uses that are not retail sales, such as transmission and distribution losses.
-Any retail supplier that offered multiple electricity portfolios in the prior year must submit separate Annual
+Any retail supplier that offered multiple electricity portfolios in the prior year must submit separate Annual Provide the set of the subject product in the prior year must submit separate Annual Provide the set of the subject product in the prior year must submit separate Annual Provide the set of the set of

-Reports for each portfolio offered Specified Purchase refers to a transaction in which electricity is traceable to specific generating facilities by any auditable contract trail or equivalent, such as a tradable commodity system, that provides commercial verification that the electricity claimed has been sold once and only once to retail consumers.
+Reports for each portfolio offered Specified Purchases: A Specified Purchase refers to a transaction in which electricity is traceable to specific generating facilities by any auditable contract trail or equivalent, such as a tradable commodity system, that provides commercial verification that the electricity claimed has been sold once and only once to retail consumers.
 For specified purchases, include the following information for each line item: